Blessing: Christianity

 Blessings and curses of Christ appear in the New Testament, as recounted in the Beatitudes of Luke 6:20-22.
-Within Roman Catholicism, Eastern Orthodoxy, Anglicanism, Lutheranism, and similar traditions, formal blessings of the church are performed by bishops, priests, and deacons.
+Within Roman Catholicism, Eastern Orthodoxy, Anglicanism, Lutheranism, and similar traditions, formal blessings of the church are bestowed by bishops, priests, and deacons.
+They bestow these by raising their right hand and making the sign of the cross with it over persons or objects to be blessed.
 Particular formulas may be associated with episcopal blessings and papal blessings.
-In Roman Catholic, Eastern Orthodox, Anglican, and Lutheran churches blessings are bestowed by bishops and priests in a liturgical context, raising their right hand and making the sign of the cross with it over persons or objects to be blessed.
 They also give blessings to begin divine services and at the dismissal at the end.
+In addition to liturgical blessings, many Christians engage in personal devotional practices that include reading daily Bible verses and reflections on blessings as part of their spiritual life.

-In the Eastern Orthodox Church, liturgical blessings are performed over people, objects, or are given at specific points during divine services.
-A priest or bishop usually blesses with his hand, but may use a blessing cross, candles, an icon, the Chalice or Gospel Book to bestow blessings, always making the Sign of the Cross therewith.
+In the Eastern Orthodox Church, liturgical blessings are performed over people or objects, or are given at specific points during divine services.
+A priest or bishop usually blesses with his hand, but may use a blessing cross, candles, an icon, the Chalice or Gospel Book to bestow blessings, always making the Sign of the Cross with them.
 When blessing with the hand, a priest uses his right hand, holding his fingers so that they form the Greek letters IC XC, the monogram of Jesus Christ.
 A bishop does the same, except he uses both hands, or may hold the crozier in his left hand, using both to make the Sign of the Cross.
 A bishop may also bless with special candlesticks known as the dikirion and trikirion.
 When blessing an object, the rubrics often instruct Orthodox bishops and priests to make use of such substances as incense and holy water.
-Also, formal ecclesiastical permission to undertake an action is referred to as a "blessing".
+Formal ecclesiastical permission to undertake an action is also referred to as a "blessing".
 The blessing may be bestowed by a bishop or priest, or by one's own spiritual father.
 When an Orthodox layperson bestows a blessing, he or she will hold the thumb and first two fingers of the right hand together (the same configuration used when making the Sign of the Cross on themselves), and make the sign of the cross over the person or object they are blessing.